cst8209/lab-6/README.md

-# lab-6
+# Lab 6

-This repository contains the starter files for the Lab 6 assignment.
+## Objective
+Using JavaScript and the provided data file, dynamically create an emoji gallery.